 Remind your diners to place tag, @ mention and hashtag their food photos.
 Users love when you pay homage back with a #regram.
 And they'll tell their followers, increasing the viral potential of your brand.

-Contact us today to find out how we can help you leverage every aspect of Instagram.
+Learn how MomentFeed can help your restaurant brand leverage every aspect of Instagram.